TarasSh15/DevOps_online_Ivano-Frankivsk_2022Q1Q2/m1/task1.1/README.md

 ```
 ## About DevOps

-DevOps metodology was created by combining developer and operations specialisations.
+DevOps methodology was created by combining developer and operations specialisations.
 So DevOps is a specialist that knows development, quality assurance and technology operations.
 This specialist is involved in every stage of software development life style and all production depends on him.